tforster/api.gratr.dev/docs/developer-guide.md

 Please note that this project is implemented across three repositories, one each for the web client, API and the browser extension.
 However, to maintain a holistic "developer" view of the architecture there will just this one Developer Guide, maintained in the API repo.
 The other two repos will point to here.

+### Approach

+- Lean tooling
+- Lean coding

+Pros:

+- Less time spent f**king around with giant convoluted toolsets and massive libraries created to [battle poor social network architecture](https://blog.risingstack.com/the-history-of-react-js-on-a-timeline/#:~:text=Back%20in%202011,of%20React.js.)
+- Quicker time to market
+- Faster page loads
+- Lower page weights
+- 100% Lighthouse scores for performance, a11y, seo and best practices
+- Exceptionally low running costs
+- Easier debugging
+- Greater enjoyment of the process
+- More time to focus on the fun aspect of creative problem solving

 ## Authy Stuff

 - Exchange GitHub userId for JWT
 - Verify GitHub userId when exchanging
 - Return JWT and refresh tokens
+- Compare state value in and out for security
 - I considered Azure [Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/overview) which is Azure's answer to [AWS Cognito](https://aws.amazon.com/cognito/) and while it looks compelling, and the docs and code samples are awesome, it is more than I need.

 ### Authentication with GitHub oAuth2 Authorisation Code Grant